-The next step up in the fastening system food chain come in the form of laces and ratchets.
-Laces are great at providing lots of fit adjustability, help keep the shoe weight down, but are close to impossible to adjust on the move and trying to un-tie wet and muddy laces post ride with cold wet hand will soon become one of your new most hated things.
+The next step up in the fastening system food chain comes in the form of laces and ratchets.
+Laces are great at providing lots of fit adjustability and help keep the shoe weight down, but are close to impossible to adjust on the move, and trying to un-tie wet and muddy laces post ride with cold wet hands will soon become one of your most hated things.

 Ratchets, on the other hand, offer a good level of adjustability, security and are reasonably robust to mud, although there can be the odd panic moment when they become clogged and fail to open, meaning a contortionist style cleaning requirement whist still wearing them or help from a cycling friend.
-They are super easy to adjust on the bike, although this also makes them vulnerable in crashes.
-Also ratchet systems can be heavy and after the sole will be one of the factors in accounting for the weight of the shoe.
+They are super easy to adjust on the bike, although this also makes them more vulnerable in crashes.
+Ratchet systems can be heavy, and after the sole will be one of the factors in accounting for the weight of the shoe.

 Soles of cycling shoes

-As with the fastening systems, there are various different materials and methods used for sole construction that come on different cycling shoes, and the choice will largely come down to style of riding and price.
+As with the fastening systems, there are various different materials and methods used for sole construction for cycling shoes, and the choice will largely come down to style of riding and price.

 While one of the biggest choice factors in road shoes will be out and out stiffness, off road shoe choice is a more ‘horses for courses’ approach – much like bike tyres.

-Don’t be too hasty to write sole stiffness off for the mud market, many of the top end performance cyclocross shoes will err more towards pedal power than mud/sand running prowess.
-If you are wanting a more run friendly balance, opting for a stiff midsole with a slight flex in the toe box would be a good compromise, as would be the ability to swop out studs for spikes for when the course gets very muddy.
+Don’t be too hasty to write sole stiffness off for the mud market; many of the top end performance cyclocross shoes will err more towards pedal power than mud or sand running prowess.
+If you are wanting a more run friendly balance, opting for a stiff midsole with a slight flex in the toe box would be a good compromise, as would be the ability to swap out studs for spikes for when the course gets very muddy.

 Stiffer soles are also a good option if you intend to ride more rocky routes, as, a bit like walking boots, you’ll want support from the sole when off the bike and walking over uneven terrain.

-At the more meandering, casual riding end of the spectrum, the focus will be more on comfort on and off the bike.
+At the more casual riding and touring end of the spectrum, the focus will be more on comfort on and off the bike.
 The shoes will still provide stiffness enough for efficient pedalling, but allow enough flex for walking the trails as well as riding them.

 Entry level cycling shoes will generally come with nylon plastic soles, but if you pay a bit more you will get shoes with carbon composite soles (i.e. a mixture of carbon and plastic), which will help to bring the weight down a little.

-For those wanting performance specific options, then carbon-soled shoes will be the one to look out for, as these will be stiff and light, but with that comes an element of discomfort for long periods on the bike and of course, the wincing as you scrabble about on anything rock or gravel like when off the bike and the underside of your shoe gets scratched and gouged.
+For those seeking performance specific options, then carbon-soled shoes will be the ones to look out for, as these will be stiff and light, but with that comes a risk of discomfort over longer periods on the bike and of course, the wincing as you scrabble about on anything rock or gravel like when off the bike and the underside of your shoe gets scratched and gouged.

-If your gravel riding potentially containing an element of hike-a-bike, you may find that a softer compound rubber sole might be more up your (dirt) street for overall grip and durability.
+If your gravel riding potentially contains an element of hike-a-bike, you may find that a softer compound rubber sole might be more up your (dirt) street for overall grip and durability.

 Cycling shoe cleat types

-All off-road clipless pedals come with cleats that use a two bolt mounting system.
-There are plenty of different brands that offer pedals but in the whole, many use a Shimano SPD style cleat.
-Some other brands such as Time and Crank Brothers use a slightly different cleat but still with a two bolt mount.
+All off-road clipless pedals come with cleats that use a two-bolt mounting system.
+There are plenty of different brands that offer pedals but on the whole, many use a Shimano SPD style cleat.
+Some other brands such as Time and Crankbrothers use a slightly different cleat but still with a two-bolt mount.